dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 **Sagemaker and Keras LSTM**

 The LSTM models required custom coding to work in SageMaker.
 For ease of local testing I chose to use as Keras Sequential model which uses Tensorflow as the engine.
-It was quite straight forward to do setup locally, but took a lot of research, trail and error to get the Keras/Tensorflow custom model working in Sagemaker.
+It was quite straight forward to do setup locally, but took a lot of research, trial and error to get the Keras/Tensorflow custom model working in Sagemaker.
 Additional work was also needed to capture the necessary metrics from the training jobs for use by the Hypertuning process.
-The resuls provide a useful framework for future testing and an easy path to quickly move Keras models from local to Sagemaker implementations.
+The results provide a useful framework for future testing and an easy path to quickly move Keras models from local to Sagemaker implementations.

 #### XGBoost ####

 As a comparison and sanity check, XGBoost was run on the same train.csv and test.csv files used with LSTM.
-XGBoost specific tunning parementers are used to optimize the models.
+XGBoost specific tuning parameters are used to optimize the models.

 ### Benchmark

 The benchmark for this project is well documented in the Riordan paper for the SEB dataset.
 The table provided below includes two datasets they tested and both 2- and 5-way grading.
 They also have their own benchmark from anther research paper.
-In summary, their results all fell in the range of 70-75% acurancy which is the benchmark accuracy for this project.
+In summary, their results all fell in the range of 70-75% accuracy which is the benchmark accuracy for this project.

-The highlighed section in yellow is the first of two datasets tested in this project which is referred to here as SEB through the report.
+The highlighted section in yellow is the first of two datasets tested in this project which is referred to here as SEB through the report.

 ![](https://github.com/dbbrandt/short_answer_granding_capstone_project/blob/master/data/results/Benchmark-SEB-2Way-Riordan.png?raw=true)